Nelzio/pdsintermediate/README.md

 Project created by the difficulty encountered with PaymentsDS when used directly on the frontend.

 The project does not follow any pattern design that developers knows, I just structured it "institutionally" to facilitate myself in code organization.
+The CORS error.

 ## Install the dependencies
 ```bash